Halo: Spartan Strike: Development

 To produce the Halo franchise's first mobile game, 343 Industries partnered with Vanguard Games to develop Halo: Spartan Assault.
 Vanguard was chosen due to prior experience developing twin-stick shooters.
 Spartan Assault released in 2013 to mixed reviews.
 Vanguard Games and 343 Industries announced a sequel, Spartan Strike, in October 2014.
 In crafting the sequel, the developers focused on areas that had received negative feedback in Spartan Assault, such as improving the controls, especially on touchscreen devices.
 343 Industries producer Fred LaPorte described their aim as making Spartan Strike "the premium mobile device experience".
 Tom Salta returned to score the music for Spartan Strike.
 He started by capturing the sound effects from Spartan Assault to write music against, making sure the orchestral sounds would mesh with the rest of the soundscape.

 Technical problems with Halo: The Master Chief Collection resulted in Spartan Strikes release date being pushed back from December 12.
 The game was released as a digital download for Windows devices and Steam on April 16, 2015.
-Spartan Strike and Spartan Assault also arrived on iOS, available a la carte or in a bundle.
+Spartan Strike and Spartan Assault also arrived on iOS, available for purchase a la carte or in a bundle.